-Craft a winning job description
+Craft a winning software developer job description

-- Essential technical skills — These are the main programming languages and software candidates need to know on day one.
+- Essential technical skills — These are the main programming languages software developer candidates need to know on day one.
 Working these into the job description title is a good way to catch the eye of developers who might skip over a more generic headline.
 If you know that your developer will be working mostly in Java, a posting titled “Java Developer” makes more sense than one labeled “Software Developer.”

 - Nice-to-have skills — You may choose to list some additional skills that are useful but not essential: working with Docker or Amazon Web Services (AWS), for example.
 No candidate is all-knowing, however, so make sure the nice-to-have skills don’t come off as must-haves.

 - Your team environment — Development is team-based these days, so you want candidates whose work style fits your company culture (and vice versa).
 Is your team Agile?
 Planning to pivot to DevOps?
 Do you work nine-to-five, no exceptions, or do you often go into crunch mode, with everyone putting in extra hours to meet a project deadline?